-compliance procedure (for a consignment ) Official procedure used to verify that a consignment complies with phytosanitary import requirements or phytosanitary measures related to transit [CEPM, 1999; revised CPM, 2009] consignment A quantity of plants , plant products or other articles being moved from one country to another and covered, when required, by a single phytosanitary certificate (a consignment may be composed of one or more commodities or lots ) [FAO, 1990; revised ICPM, 2001] consignment in transit A consignment which passes through a country without being imported, and that may be subject to phytosanitary measures [FAO, 1990; revised CEPM, 1996; CEPM 1999; ICPM, 2002; ISPM 25, 2006; formerly "country of transit"] containment Application of phytosanitary measures in and around an infested area to prevent spread of a pest [FAO, 1995] contaminating pest A pest that is carried by a commodity , packaging , conveyance or container, or present in a storage place and that, in the case of plants and plant products , does not infest them [CEPM, 1996; revised CEPM, 1999; CPM, 2018] contamination Presence of a contaminating pest or unintended presence of a regulated article in or on a commodity , packaging , conveyance, container or storage place [CEPM, 1997; revised ICPM, 1999; CPM, 2018] control (of a pest) Suppression , containment or eradication of a pest population [FAO, 1995] corrective action plan (in an area ) Documented plan of phytosanitary actions to be implemented in an area officially delimited for phytosanitary purposes if a pest is detected or a tolerance level is exceeded or in the case of faulty implementation of officially established procedures [CPM, 2009] country of origin (of a consignment of plant products ) Country where the plants from which the plant products are derived were grown [FAO, 1990; revised CEPM, 1996; CEPM, 1999] country of origin (of a consignment of plants ) Country where the plants were grown [FAO, 1990; revised CEPM, 1996; CEPM, 1999] country of origin (of regulated articles other than plants and plant products) Country where the regulated articles were first exposed to contamination by pests [FAO, 1990; revised CEPM, 1996; CEPM, 1999] debarked wood Wood that has been subjected to any process that results in the removal of bark .
+compliance procedure (for a consignment ) Official process of document checks, verification of consignment integrity , inspection or testing to verify if a consignment complies with phytosanitary import requirements or phytosanitary requirements related to transit [CEPM, 1999; revised CPM, 2009; CPM, 2023] consignment A quantity of plants , plant products or other articles being moved from one country to another and covered, when required, by a single phytosanitary certificate (a consignment may be composed of one or more commodities or lots ) [FAO, 1990; revised ICPM, 2001] consignment in transit A consignment which passes through a country without being imported, and that may be subject to phytosanitary measures [FAO, 1990; revised CEPM, 1996; CEPM 1999; ICPM, 2002; ISPM 25, 2006; formerly "country of transit"] containment Application of phytosanitary measures in and around an infested area to prevent spread of a pest [FAO, 1995] contaminating pest A pest that is carried by a commodity , packaging , conveyance or container, or present in a storage place and that, in the case of plants and plant products , does not infest them [CEPM, 1996; revised CEPM, 1999; CPM, 2018] contamination Presence of a contaminating pest or unintended presence of a regulated article in or on a commodity , packaging , conveyance, container or storage place [CEPM, 1997; revised CEPM, 1999; CPM, 2018] control (of a pest) Suppression, containment or eradication of a pest population [FAO, 1995] corrective action plan (in an area ) Documented plan of phytosanitary actions to be implemented in an area officially delimited for phytosanitary purposes if a pest is detected or a tolerance level is exceeded or in the case of faulty implementation of officially established procedures [CPM, 2009] country of origin (of a consignment of plant products ) Country where the plants from which the plant products are derived were grown [FAO, 1990; revised CEPM, 1996; CEPM, 1999] country of origin (of a consignment of plants ) Country where the plants were grown [FAO, 1990; revised CEPM, 1996; CEPM, 1999] country of origin (of regulated articles other than plants and plant products ) Country where the regulated articles were first exposed to contamination by pests [FAO, 1990; revised CEPM, 1996; CEPM, 1999] debarked wood Wood that has been subjected to any process that results in the removal of bark .
 (Debarked wood is not necessarily bark-free wood .)
-[CPM, 2008; replacing "debarking"] delimiting survey Survey conducted to establish the boundaries of an area considered to be infested by or free from a pest [FAO, 1990] detection survey Survey conducted in an area to determine if pests are present [FAO, 1990; revised FAO, 1995]
+[CPM, 2008; replacing "debarking"] delimiting survey Survey conducted to establish the boundaries of an area considered to be infested by or free from a pest [FAO, 1990]